sequin-io/stripe-billing/README.md

 # Plug-and-play Stripe billing portal

 This Stripe billing portal is a Next.js/Tailwind app.
-On the back-end, it is powered by a Postgres replica containing Stripe data (thanks to Sync Inc).
+On the back-end, it is powered by a Postgres replica containing Stripe data (via [Sync Inc](https://syncinc.so/)).

 ![](./docs/hero-image.png)